 It depends on the state.
 Certain states specifically exclude the human body from the definition of "deadly weapon."
 For instance, in California, the body can't be a deadly weapon in the context of assault with a deadly weapon, even though it may inflict deadly force.
 Rather, deadly weapons are objects external to the body.
 (People v.
 Aguilar, 16 Cal.4th 1023 (1997).)

 In deciding if a body part is a deadly or dangerous weapon, courts will consider the following factors:

 In states where human body parts can be deadly weapons, courts determine whether they actually are on a case-by-case basis.
-Normally, an assault involving punching wouldn’t make the hands deadly weapons.
-But if the punching was repeated, extremely severe, and caused permanent damage, then a court would be more likely to rule otherwise.
+Normally, an assault involving punching wouldn't make the hands deadly weapons.
+But if the punching was repeated, extremely severe, and caused permanent damage, a court would be more likely to rule otherwise.
 Courts have also declared hands to be deadly weapons when the attack involved strangling, suffocating, choking, pushing, or dragging.

 The more severe the attack and injury, the more likely it is that a court will rule that a hand or foot is a deadly weapon.
 Courts have found body parts to be deadly weapons when the victim:

 Courts have also considered the human body a deadly weapon when a kick or blow lifted the victim off the ground or there was enough force to rotate the victim's body 90 degrees.

-If you’ve been charged with a crime—involving a deadly weapon or not—consult an experienced criminal defense attorney.
-Only such a lawyer can advise you on the laws in your state, guide you through the criminal justice process, and defend and protect your rights.
+If you've been charged with a crime—involving a deadly weapon or not—consult an experienced criminal defense attorney.
+A lawyer can advise you on the laws in your state, guide you through the criminal justice process, and defend and protect your rights.